+Absolutely, yes!
 SEO for Showit is no different than any other platform out there.
-If you are asking if you could rank number on Google with a Showit website – the answer is yes!
-I have many clients for who I designed a custom Showit Website for that rank number one for their keywords.
+If you are asking if you could rank at position number one on Google with a Showit website – the answer is also yes!
+I got clients for whom I designed a custom Showit Website that rank number one for their targeted keywords.
 However, you must know the specifics of the platform and how to properly do Showit SEO.

-If you are new to Showit or if you are wondering if Showit is the right platform for your website and would like to find out in-depth information about the pros and cons of Showit as a platform you can check my Showit review post.
+If you are new to Showit or if you are wondering if Showit is the right platform for your website and would like to find out in-depth information about the pros and cons of Showit as a platform you can check my article about Showit review.
 Inside the article, you can read about the specifics of Showit as a platform and not only when it comes to SEO.
-If you’re looking for a complete review that post is the only thing you will need.
+If you’re looking for a complete review then that post is the only thing you will need.

 Do you need a Showit SEO Course?

-I will be honest here.
 You will most probably benefit from a Showit SEO Course.
 And, especially if you’re new to the platform or new to SEO.
-If you’re looking for a Showit SEO Course, my recommendation is to find one that not only provides the technical part on how to SEO Showit but one that teaches you at least the very basics of how to optimize your website for search engines.
+If you’re looking for a Showit SEO Course, my recommendation is to find one that not only provides the technical part of how to SEO Showit but one that teaches you at least the very basics of how to optimize your website for search engines.

-However, if you want to learn on your own, and do Showit SEO by yourself this post covers everything you need to know to be able to properly SEO your Showit website.
-These are the very same settings that are recommended by the Showit team themselves and the very same I implement on absolutely every custom Showit website design for my clients here at the Flying Muse.
+However, if you want to learn on your own, and do Showit SEO by yourself this post covers everything you need to know to be able to properly SEO your Showit website (keyword research excluded).
+These are the very same settings that are recommended by the Showit team themselves.
+And, the very same ones I implement on absolutely every custom Showit website design for my clients here at the Flying Muse.

 When to seek help from a Showit SEO Expert?